ljdursi/dursi-blog/_drafts/2018-07-21-incrementalism-for-scientific-development-tools.md

 * The large standard library and even larger ecosystem lets you quickly implement a lot of functionality (Stages 1/2)
 * Great tooling exists, including [VSCode](https://code.visualstudio.com) which makes much IDE functionality available for free (Stages 2/3)
-* Compared to languages more commonly used earlier like C and FORTRAN, the exception system lets you implement a number of things and still undertand what's happening before you have to start implementing boilerplate error handling, making it something that can be added incrementally at later stages.
+* Compared to languages more commonly used earlier like C and FORTRAN, the exception system lets you implement a number of things and still understand what's happening before you have to start implementing boilerplate error handling, making it something that can be added incrementally at later stages.
 (Stages 2/3/4)
 * Tools like [Numba](http://numba.pydata.org), [PyPy](https://www.pypy.org), or [Cython](http://cython.org) allow incremental (but often substantial) performance improvement for many kinds of computation (Stages 2/3/4)
 * Tools like [Dask](https://www.pypy.org) offer an incremental path to scale (Stages 3/4)